python-trio/flake8-async/docs/index.rst

 Some checks are incorporated into `ruff <https://github.com/astral-sh/ruff>`_.

-This plugin was previously known as flake8-trio, and there was a separate small plugin known as flake8-async for asyncio.
-But this plugin was a superset of the checks in flake8-async, and support for anyio was added, so it's now named flake8-async to more properly convey its usage.
-At the same time all error codes were renamed from TRIOxxx to ASYNCxxx, as was previously used by the old flake8-async.
+We previously maintained separate flake8-async and flake8-trio plugins, but merged both into this plugin under the more general "flake8-async" name after flake8-trio grew support for anyio and asyncio and became a superset of the former flake8-async.
+All flake8-trio error codes were renamed from TRIOxxx to ASYNCxxx and the flake8-trio package is now deprecated.

 *********